 Now, twenty years after I left Defence Intelligence, data has become the new hot topic within law firms.
 And the challenge is similar – partners want information, but they’re not sure why.

 So the answer for most law firms is not just more data.
-The answer lies in providing the right data in the right format to the right people in a timely manner, so that those people can take action.
-The central question is therefore not “what data do we have?”, but “what do our partners need to know, on a weekly basis, to enable them to make more profit and create more satisfied clients?”
+The answer lies in providing the right data in the right format to the right people in a timely manner so that those people can take action.
+Our central question is therefore not “what data do we have?”, but “what do our partners need to know, on a weekly basis, to enable them to make more profit and create more satisfied clients?”

-The rule of thumb is that partners should be given all the information necessary to run their own bit of the business more effectively.
+A rule of thumb is that partners should be given all the information necessary to run their own bit of the business more effectively.
 Equity partners (as owners) should be given firm-wide figures, probably monthly, but certainly at a lower level of detail.
-The aim of information is to enable wise decisions to be made.
+The aim of the information is to enable wise decisions to be made.

 Firms should also consider whether their own overstretched finance team have the resources to provide the dashboard.
-Outsourcing may make a lot more sense, as your firm’s challenges are not dissimilar other firms’, and an outsourcer will have economy of scale when developing a solution.
+Outsourcing may make a lot more sense, as your firm’s challenges are not dissimilar other firms’, and an outsourcer will have an economy of scale when developing a solution.